Here's a video of my postdoc work @ UBC.

 thousands of visual landmarks over long

 6-DOF trajectories, without control or odometric information.
-Click
+Click here for more details.
+This work received the

 "Best Robotics Paper" award at CRV 2006.